marko-js/run/packages/run/README.md

     });

     if (response) {
-      // ...code to apply response to `res`
+      // ...code to apply a response to `res`
     } else {
       next();
     }